storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 This tab identifies the current version.

 The logs folder is a subfolder of the installation folder.
-It contains a list of the most recent log files written by StoryBuilder (one file per day.)
+It contains a list of the most recent log files written by StoryCAD (one file per day.)

 ![][Logs-Folder-Display]

-These files contain operational logs of StoryBuilder sessions and if you’ve enabled exception reporting we may ask you to forward the log relevant to a reported exception, at your discretion.
+These files contain operational logs of StoryCAD sessions and if you’ve enabled exception reporting we may ask you to forward the log relevant to a reported exception, at your discretion.

-The Discord server is the community meeting place for StoryBuilder users; we urge you to join us.
+The Discord server is the community meeting place for StoryCAD users; we urge you to join us.

 What’s New tab: